Medication Search - Mitomycin for injection by Hospira

 Each vial contains mitomycin 20 mg as sterile lyophilized powder.
 Nonmedicinal ingredient: mannitol.

-How should I use the Mitomycin for injection by Hospira medication?
+How should I use Mitomycin for injection by Hospira?

 The recommended dose and dosing schedule of mitomycin varies according to the specific condition being treated, the response to therapy, and other medications or treatments being used.
 The dose administered is also based on body size.
 Mitomycin is usually injected into a vein but can also be instilled intravesically (into the bladder) for treatment of bladder cancer.